“Liquidity is a good proxy for relative net worth. You can’t lie about cash, stocks, and bond values.

 Net worth is a crucial benchmark and report card at a particular time.
 By knowing your net worth, you can make changes to improve your financial health.

-- Will allow you to set near-term and long-term goals.
+- It will allow you to set near-term and long-term goals.

-- helps you to get a loan for a house, car, college tuition, or new business.
+- It helps you to get a loan for a house, car, college tuition, or new business.

-- is a great road map to building your wealth.
+- It is a great road map to building your wealth.

 What Is Liquid Net Worth?

-Liquid net worth yields all of the benefits you get from knowing your net worth but having liquidity gives you the flexibility to pursue opportunities or face challenges quickly.
-Although net worth provides a view of your current financial condition, it doesn’t differentiate the assets that can provide you with liquidity quickly and easily.
+Liquid net worth yields all of the benefits you get from knowing your net worth, but having liquidity gives you the flexibility to pursue opportunities or face challenges quickly.
+Although net worth provides a view of your current financial condition, it doesn’t differentiate the assets that can provide you with liquidity speedily and efficiently.

 You can either remove non-liquid assets from your total assets or discount their values from their appraisals.
 Additionally, it would be best to recognize that tapping certain assets too early, such as retirement accounts, could result in paying penalties and taxes.
 More than that, you lose momentum when you withdraw assets benefiting from compounding growth.